 Annagozel

-Meet Annagozel – Alterations Specialist
+Meet Annagozel – Window Treatment Fabricator

 Annagozel worked as a designer and tailor in a small family owned company in Turkmenistan.
 She had over ten years experience there.
 As a designer she focused on women’s dresses and jackets.
-She is now proud to be a part of the Sew4U and Window Works team and is dedicated to exceeding our customers expectations.
+She is now proud to be a part of the Window Works team and is dedicated to exceeding our customers expectations.

-Meet Micah – Window Treatment Fabricator
+Meet Megan – Window Treatment Fabricator